Clive Minton: Life in Australia

 In 1978, Minton moved to Australia as managing director of Imperial Metal Industries Australia in Melbourne, Victoria.
 There he revitalised wader studies through the introduction of cannon-netting to the Victorian Wader Study Group (VWSG), which became one of the most active banding groups in the world.
 He was also instrumental in the formation of the Australasian Wader Studies Group (AWSG) of which he was founding chair, as well as in the establishment of Broome Bird Observatory.

 From the early 1980s, Minton led regular, almost annual, wader study expeditions to north-west Australia to catch and study the waders that migrate to and through the coastal strip between Roebuck Bay near Broome, Eighty Mile Beach and Port Hedland in the southern section of the East Asian – Australasian Flyway.
 These expeditions, along with data collected in south-eastern Australia by the VWSG, have led to major governmental conservation initiatives through the Flyway, including the Japan Australia Migratory Bird Agreement (JAMBA), the China Australia Migratory Bird Agreement (CAMBA) and the East Asian – Australasian Shorebird Site Network.
 He was also involved in several international wader study expeditions in North America, South America and Russia.

-Minton served the Royal Australasian Ornithologists Union (RAOU) on its Research Committee from 1980–1988, and as vice-president from 1989–1995.
+Minton served the Royal Australasian Ornithologists Union (RAOU) on its Research Committee from 1980 to 1988, and as vice-president from 1989 to 1995.